Macron, Le Pen square off for decisive debate as vote looms

 PARIS (AP) — In the climax of France’s presidential campaign, centrist President Emmanuel Macron and far-right contender Marine Le Pen will meet Wednesday evening in a one-on-one television debate that could prove decisive before Sunday’s runoff vote.

-Both candidates have carefully prepared for the highly scrutinized debate that’s expected to last more than two hours.
+Both candidates have carefully prepared for the highly scrutinized debate, expected to last more than two hours.

-Macron, 44, emerged ahead from the April 10 first round and is leading in opinion polls with a margin varying between 3 and 13 percentage points.
-But Le Pen, 53, has significantly narrowed the gap compared to the last presidential election five years ago, when she lost with 34% of the vote to Macron’s 66%.
+Macron, a pro-European centrist, emerged ahead from the April 10 first round and is leading in opinion polls.
+But Le Pen, an anti-immigration nationalist who has gained ground this year by tapping anger over inflation, has significantly narrowed the gap in public support compared to the last presidential election five years ago, when she lost with 34% of the vote to Macron’s 66%.

 In 2017, a similar debate struck a decisive blow to her campaign.